OpenNebula/docs/source/deployment/authentication_setup/x509_auth.rst

 User Login
 ----------

 Users must execute the 'oneuser login' command to generate a login token.
 The token will be stored in the $ONE\_AUTH environment variable.
-The command requires the OpenNebula username, and the authentication method (``–x509`` in this case).
+The command requires the OpenNebula username, and the authentication method (``--x509`` in this case).

 .. code::

     newuser@frontend $ oneuser login newuser --x509 --cert newcert.pem --key newkey.pem
     Enter PEM pass phrase:

 The generated token has a default **expiration time** of 10 hours.
-You can change that with the ``–time`` option.
+You can change that with the ``--time`` option.

 Tuning & Extending
 ==================